Find Affordable College Courses

 Read full report on Communication & Media Studies at Texas A&M University - College Station

-A rank of #4 on this year’s list means The University of Texas at San Antonio is a great place for communication and media studies students working on their bachelor’s degree.
-Located in the large city of San Antonio, UTSA is a public college with a fairly large student population.
+Out of the 83 schools in the Southwest Region that were part of this year’s ranking, The University of Texas at San Antonio landed the # 4 spot on the list.
+Located in the city of San Antonio, UTSA is a public school with a fairly large student population.

 Of the 311 students majoring in communications at UTSA, 36% are male and 64% are female.